 Students who fail to complete their assigned work by the end of their suspension will not be allowed to return to school until the assigned work is completed.
 Failure to comply with the rules while in ISS will result in OSS being assigned.

-Any student who is assigned ISS is not considered a student in good standing and cannot be on school property until their ISS assignment is complete.
+Any student who is assigned ISS cannot be on school property outside of the school day until their ISS assignment is complete, and will not be considered a student in good standing until the following school day.
+Completion of the ISS Assignment occurs at 8:00am on the following school day.

 Drug Free Schools and Community Act